kunalm10/camera_angle_chagne_detection/README.md

 Input: Original Video frames which are directly fetched from videos.

-Output: 2 possible return statements -

-"Camera Angle Change Detected"
+Output: Returns the Flag value as True/False if "Camera Angle Change Detected"/"Camera Angle Change Not Detected" respectively.

-"Camera Stable"

-This program can be run seperately to detect camera change, but in our main project it will be called internally from another python script.
+This program can be run seperately to detect camera change, but in the INDOT project it will be called internally from another python script.